MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/dns/dns-processes-interactions.md

 The contents of the update request include instructions to add A (and possibly PTR) RRs for “newhost.example.microsoft.com” and remove these same record types for “oldhost.example.microsoft.com”, the name that was previously registered.

 The DNS server also checks to ensure that updates are permitted for the client request.
-For standard primary zones, dynamic updates are not secured, so any client attempt to update succeeds.
+For standard primary zones, dynamic updates aren't secured, so any client attempt to update succeeds.
 For Active Directory–integrated zones, updates are secured and performed using directory-based security settings.
 For more information, see “Secure dynamic update” later in this topic.

 Dynamic updates are sent or refreshed periodically.
 By default, computers send a refresh once every seven days.
 If the update results in no changes to zone data, the zone remains at its current version and no changes are written.
 Updates result in actual zone changes or increased zone transfer only if names or addresses actually change.

-Note that names are not removed from DNS zones if they become inactive or are not updated within the refresh interval (seven days).
-DNS does not use a mechanism to release or tombstone names, although DNS clients do attempt to delete or update old name records when a new name or address change is applied.
+Note that names aren't removed from DNS zones if they become inactive or aren't updated within the refresh interval (seven days).
+DNS doesn't use a mechanism to release or tombstone names, although DNS clients do attempt to delete or update old name records when a new name or address change is applied.

 When the DNS Client service registers A and PTR RRs for a computer, it uses a default caching Time To Live (TTL) of 15 minutes for host records.
 This determines how long other DNS servers and clients cache a computer’s records when they are included in a query response.